 Additionally, apprentices fill all age-appropriate non-Equity roles and understudy several Equity roles in the theatre’s mainstage season.
 All apprentices who are cast or understudy in the mainstage season earn weeks in the Equity Membership Candidate (EMC) program and the theatre pays the admission fee for anyone not already enrolled in the program.

 Our training focuses on the practical and the experiential.
 The cornerstone of that training is auditioning.
 Apprentices audition for actual roles in the mainstage season and their own season of shows.
 Mock auditions, using both monologues and sides, are held regularly with Actors staff, guest directors, and other visiting artists serving as respondents.
 Emphasis is placed not only on material preparation, but also on how to be present and personable in the room.

 - Navigating the actor/director relationship in rehearsal

-- Participating fully in the new play workshop process
+- Participating fully in the new play development process

 - An actor’s relationship with Equity and other trade unions

 - Negotiating your own contracts when you don’t have an agent